 Batwa Tribe Experience

 Learn about and interact with the local Batwa People.
-This full day activity involves a three hour walk followed by about an hour spent with the Batwa.
-The walk back to camp is two hours.
+This full day activity involves a three-hour walk followed by about an hour spent with the Batwa.
 The visit includes a music performance, visitation by the goddess, hunting and gathering demonstration and an opportunity to see how they live.
 The Twa tribe who are also known as the Batwa are the oldest inhabitants of the Great Lakes region of Central Africa.
-Like most of the tribes in Africa, they have moved from place to place and are now found in Rwanda, Burundi, Uganda and eastern portions of the DRC.
-Statistics show that by the year 2000 their numbers were approximately 80,000 people, making them a significant minority group in these countries.

-Bwindi boasts over 350 bird species, including 24 that are endemic to these highlands straddling Uganda, Rwanda and the Congo - the so-called the “Albertine Rift Endemics”.
-For keen birders, we can arrange for a local expert to guide you on a fascinating 2-3 hour walk through the park.
+Bwindi boasts over 350 bird species, including 24 that are endemic to these highlands straddling Uganda, Rwanda and the Congo - the so-called the "Albertine Rift Endemics".
+For keen birders, we can arrange for a local expert to guide you on a fascinating 2 to 3 hour walk through the park.

 Bwindi is a UNESCO World Heritage site and a spectacular place to visit.
 In addition to the gorillas, Bwindi is also home to rare forest elephants, giant forest hogs and eleven kinds of primates, such as red tailed and blue monkeys, black and white colobus, baboons and chimpanzees.
 You can also find forest duiker antelopes, bush buck antelopes and over 200 species of butterflies.
 Enjoy a guided forest walk on the Munyaga waterfall trail which is about three hours and is a good way to practice or cool down a day before or after the gorilla tracking.